sodadata/docs/soda/scan.md

 To allow some databases, such as Snowflake, to cache scan results, the column queries use the same Column Table Expression (CTE).
 This practice aims to improve overall scan performance.

 To test specific portions of data, such as data pertaining to a specific date, you can apply dynamic filters when you scan data in your warehouse.
 See [Apply filters]({% link soda-sql/filtering.md %}) for instructions.
+Further, use the `soda scan --help` command to review optional parameters you can include to customize the scan.

 ## Scan output in Soda SQL